azadlab/azadlab.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle:
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+My name is J. Rafid Siddiqui and I have been involved in research & innovation for the past 15 years.
+I have experience of academic research in the fields of AI, Computer Vision, Deep Learning and Machine Learnin.
+For more details you can check my researchgate or linkedin profiles.